AarthiHonguthi/ad-analytics/README.md

 You can track the execution flow through:

-- **Airflow Graph View** → Visualizes task dependencies and execution order
+- **Airflow Graph View** → Visualizes task dependencies and order in which tasks execute
 - **Flower Dashboard** → Monitors real-time task progress, retries, and worker status

 ### 5. Validate Results